 If you see or hear illegal fireworks, we are here to help.
 Give 24-hour non-emergency dispatch center a call at (650) 329-2413 and we’ll investigate.
-We want everyone to have a Fire Safe New Year!
+We want everyone to be fire safe!

 While it is most helpful to receive reports where our residents can see the fireworks to report an actual or suspected location, we fully realize that is not possible during the overnight hours when our residents are sleeping and being awakened by this noise.
 We encourage people to call us when they hear the fireworks anyway, as it may help us understand generally where they are occurring.

 Our dispatchers are constantly monitoring radio traffic in adjoining cities, and are able to hear when the East Palo Alto Police Department or Menlo Park Police Department are working a fireworks or gunshots call in their jurisdiction.
 In those situations, the dispatchers try to inform the caller that the noise is coming from a neighboring city and that officers from that city’s police department are responding to investigate.
 If they do not hear a neighboring city responding to a call, or if there receive other information from the caller that indicates the noise is originating in our jurisdiction, they type up a formal call for service and send PAPD officers to investigate right away.